 Although the Scion tC did not appear to be particularly innovative on first blush, there was a clear difference between it and its competitors in the compact-car category.
 The tC was entirely designed around five central customer-satisfaction points: price point, available options, performance & driving experience, purchase confidence, and most importantly in our case, 21st century vehicle-entertainment packaging.
 In each of these criteria, the Scion excelled, and as a result the brand immediately became a significant market success.

 As a standard entertainment offering, the Scion tC carries a ‘flip-up’ AM/FM/CD stereo and a 6-speaker Pioneer audio system, driven by a 160-watt (peak power) amp.
 There was also an option to add a subwoofer powered by its own 35-watt amp.
 Along with the more traditional electronic elements, the car also offers MP3 playback, plus an additional audio input jack for an iPod®, cell phone, or other audio device.

-Mounting kit installed (Crutchfield Research Photo)
+A bew receiver and mounting kit installed (Crutchfield Research Photo)